cyclic-software/docs/docs/troubleshooting/nodemon.md

 ...
 ```

 While the `"start"` script may differ for various node frameworks, it should be defined for the purpose of starting the application in production mode with the appropriate flags and parameters.
+By convention the `"dev"` script is used to start the application in development mode primarily for running on local installations.